Customers InComplete Checkout

 “There’s a form for a coupon…now I feel stupid for paying full price.
 Ugh, forget it.”

-coupon fields that make the buyer price-sensitive
+THE PROBLEM: coupon fields that make the buyer price-sensitive

 THE SOLUTION: de-emphasizing the coupon code field on payment screen